Good to Great Schools Australia Logo

-The Partnerships for Improving Education program is designed to improve the quality of education for children in remote Papua New Guinea (PNG) communities through emphasising the impact of policy changes on school performance.
+The Partnerships for Improving Education program is designed to improve the quality of education for children in remote Papua New Guinea (PNG) communities by emphasising the impact of policy changes on school performance.

 Mr Chandler said GGSA has already delivered a series of master classes that were met with enthusiastic approval from the PNG delegates.